-There are two common types of fly ash: Class F and Class C. Class F fly ash contain particles covered in a kind of melted glass.
+There are two common types of fly ash: Class F and Class C. Class F fly ash contains particles covered in a kind of melted glass.
 This greatly reduces the risk of expansion due to sulfate attack, which may occur in fertilized soils or near coastal areas.
-Class F is generally low-calcium and has a carbon content less than 5 percent but sometimes as high as 10 percent.
+Class F is generally low-calcium and has a carbon content that is usually less than 5 percent.

 Class C fly ash is also resistant to expansion from chemical attack.
 It has a higher percentage of calcium oxide than Class F and is more commonly used for structural concrete.
 Class C fly ash is typically composed of high-calcium fly ashes with a carbon content of less than 2 percent.

 Currently, more than 50 percent of the concrete placed in the U.S. contains fly ash.
 Dosage rates vary depending on the type of fly ash and its reactivity level.
 Typically, Class F fly ash is used at dosages of 15 to 25 percent by mass of cementitious material, while Class C fly ash is used at dosages of 15 to 40 percent.